pupilfirst/wd301-scripts/best-practices/milestone/README.md

 Implement React Suspense to all the components as described.

+Make sure the Suspense element implemented, is using a div with the class name `suspense-loading`

 Implement additional ErrorBoundary to all the components as described.

 Build the solution on top of the existing solution from previous levels.